plancsar/DniTools/README.md

 DniSort sorts a csv database of D'ni words (or any wordlist for that matter) in D'ni alphabetical order, using NTS or Dnifont encoding (OTS is too irregular to sort properly).

 DniTransl is an attempt at a rough D'ni-to-English automated translator.

+PodPortals is a predictor for the Pod ages and for Eder Gira sunrise/sunset.